polterguy/phosphorusfive/plugins/p5.web/README.md

-Creating web widgets with Phosphorus Five
+Ajax widgets in Phosphorus Five
 ===============

-p5.web is the Ajax web widget "GUI library" for Phosphorus Five.
-This is the part that makes it possible for you to use Active Events such as *[p5.web.widgets.create]* and *[p5.web.widgets.property.set]*.
+p5.web is the Ajax web widget GUI library for Phosphorus Five and Hyperlambda.
+This is the part that makes it possible for you to use
+Active Events such as *[create-widget]* and *[set-widget-property]*.
 In addition, it contains helper Active Events which allows you to modify stuff such as the response HTTP headers, access the session object, and even entirely take control over the returned response through events such as *[p5.web.echo]* and *[p5.web.echo-file]*.
+To a large extent, it wraps p5.ajax, allowing you to use Active Events to create, delete and manipulate Ajax widgets.

 However, to start out with the obvious, let's first take a look at how we create a basic Ajax widget.